 This is the fifth of 5 posts that explore the dimensions of “Identity as Brand”.
 “Relationship” – the way a company relates to others and treats friends and competitors is a key aspect of brand and informs company identity.

 In retrospect, it seems that Adam Smith has got a bad rap.
 In 1776’s The Wealth of Nations, the godfather of economics famously wrote, “It is not from the benevolence of the butcher, the brewer, or the baker that we can expect our dinner, but from their regard to their own self-interest.”

 It has been convenient for many to mashup the discipline of economics as it emerged in the late Enlightenment period with the Darwinian principle “survival of the fittest”.
 Together, they yielded a toxic concoction that put forth greed and zero-sum competition as legitimate—even desirable.

 To Smith, a student of competitive strategy, it seemed quite appropriate to cite Sun Tzu’s The Art of War as a metaphor for the military qualities he applied to the campaign of business strategy.
 Yet, like all social movements, momentum in one direction rises, slows, and reaches an inflection point, and today, when it comes to commerce and the role of brands, we have pushed our way up and over just such a cusp.

 200 years have distorted Smith’s vision terribly.
 Life has become private and privatized.
-Bankers felt free to manipulate the inter-bank lending rate to inflate their own bonuses; a mining company could accumulate toxic waste tailings with no remediation plan; valueless securities could be hidden and sold with impunity.
-The detritus of self-interest can be found all around.
+Bankers feel free to manipulate the inter-bank lending rate to inflate their own bonuses; a mining company can accumulate toxic waste tailings with no remediation plan; valueless securities can be hidden and sold with impunity.
+The detritus of self-interest is slowly laying waste to the social landscape.

 How would you characterize the way your company relates to others?
 To you?